pjleonard37/mapthembta/README.md

 # mapthembta
 Testing GitHub

-Testing out my nano + github combination
+Testing out ubuntu on chromebook.
 Just playing with git for now.
 Currently on ubuntu.